Woolly Mammoth Facts

 The woolly mammoth was found roaming the bitter Arctic tundra where they would often gather in large herds for both warmth and protection.
 Woolly mammoths lived in two groups which are thought to have been different enough to be characterized as separate subspecies.
 One woolly mammoth group stayed in the middle of the high Arctic, while the other woolly mammoth group had a much wider range.

 The woolly mammoth was an enormous animal, with adults often reaching heights of four meters or more.
-Woolly mammoths in certain areas where, on average slightly smaller in size and could in fact be just half the size of one of the largest woolly mammoth individuals.
+Woolly mammoths in certain areas were on average, slightly smaller in size and could in fact be just half the size of one of the largest woolly mammoth individuals.

 As elephants do today, the woolly mammoth had enormous tusks which would have been used for both digging and collecting food, and for intimidating and fighting off both predators and rivals.
 The tusks of the woolly mammoth were often quite dramatically curved and could easily be up to 5 meters (16ft) long.